 Brentford striker Charlie MacDonald has revealed he would like to repay manager Andy Scott's faith in him by scoring the goals that win League Two promotion.

 The 27-year-old former Ebbsfleet Town man completed his protracted move from Southend United last week having been tracked by the Bees boss for more than 12 months.

 The Shrimpers finally accepted Scott's third offer for a player he first approached as an assistant to former Griffin Park chief Terry Butcher last summer.

-And MacDonald, who turned down Scunthorpe United and the Bees for Southend last year, admits it was the manager's persistence - and his success last season - that saw him choose west London this time around.
+And MacDonald, who turned down Scunthorpe United and the Bees for Southend last year, admits it was the manager's persistence - and his success last season - that saw him choose west London this

 "When Andy took over as manager the club went on a good run and only faded towards the end, having just missed a play-off spot," he said.